paulohenriquevn/aws-solutions-architect/README.md

   - **B:** Permitir tráfego para o destino 0.0.0.0/0 no grupo de segurança não é apropriado neste caso.
   - **C/D:** Configurações incompletas de ACLs podem impedir a conectividade correta.

-Posso continuar com as próximas questões, caso você deseje!```
 ### Question #219

-**Texto original:**
-A company’s application is having performance issues.
-The application is stateful and needs to complete in-memory tasks on Amazon EC2 instances.
-The company used AWS CloudFormation to deploy infrastructure and used the M5 EC2 instance family.
-As traffic increased, the application performance degraded.
-Users are reporting delays when the users attempt to access the application.
-Which solution will resolve these issues in the MOST operationally efficient way?
-A. Replace the EC2 instances with T3 EC2 instances that run in an Auto Scaling group.
-Make the changes by using the AWS Management Console.
-B. Modify the CloudFormation templates to run the EC2 instances in an Auto Scaling group.
-Increase the desired capacity and the maximum capacity of the Auto Scaling group manually when an increase is necessary.
-C. Modify the CloudFormation templates.
-Replace the EC2 instances with R5 EC2 instances.
-Use Amazon CloudWatch built-in EC2 memory metrics to track the application performance for future capacity planning.
-D. Modify the CloudFormation templates.
-Replace the EC2 instances with R5 EC2 instances.
-Deploy the Amazon CloudWatch agent on the EC2 instances to generate custom application latency metrics for future capacity planning.

-**Tradução:**
 O aplicativo de uma empresa está enfrentando problemas de desempenho.
 O aplicativo é stateful e precisa concluir tarefas em memória em instâncias Amazon EC2.
 A empresa usou o AWS CloudFormation para implantar a infraestrutura e utilizou a família de instâncias M5 do EC2. À medida que o tráfego aumentou, o desempenho do aplicativo diminuiu.
 Os usuários estão relatando atrasos ao tentar acessar o aplicativo.
 Qual solução resolverá esses problemas da maneira MAIS eficiente operacionalmente?
 A. Substituir as instâncias EC2 por instâncias T3 que operam em um grupo de Auto Scaling.
 Fazer as alterações usando o Console de Gerenciamento da AWS.